OSSPhilippines/idea/README.md

 The purpose of this language is to streamline and automate parts of software development that follow a common pattern and therefore can be rendered.
-Some example code that can be generated including the following.
+Some example code that can be generated using `.idea` files including the following.

  - Database calls with any ORM
  - API, REST, or GraphQL endpoints